helix-editor/helix/book/src/building-from-source.md

 ### Building the Deb package

-#### Provided Deb limitation

-The .deb package should be provided on the release page.
-But because the CI build is currently using Ubuntu 22.04 (this can change in the future, find the real image version in the .github/workflows/release.yml) the `.deb` has a certain libc6 version dependency.
-You can find it within the specific `.deb` details.
-Currently libc6 (>= 2.34).
-That is why you can't use this deb on systems older than Ubuntu 22.04, Mint 21, or Debian 12.

-#### Build locally

-If you build the `.deb` locally, the above dependency will not apply.
+The `.deb` provided on the release page (built in CI) may use a libc version greater than what your Debian / Ubuntu / Mint uses.
+In this case you can build the `.deb` from source and this higher dependency will not apply.

 Install `cargo-deb`, the tool we use to build the `.deb`